Frequently Asked Questions

 The cost of catering depends on several factors aside from just the guest list and menu chosen.
 Below are a few of these factors:

-Requirements your chosen may have for caterers.
+Requirements your chosen venue may have regarding caterers' responsibilities.

 The number of hours our staff will need to be on duty.
 How you structure your event timeline also affects how many team members are on duty for "x" number of hours.